 As part of the NC AHEC Scholars program, the Charlotte AHEC Scholars Program recruits, trains, and supports a diverse group of students enrolled in health professions programs across an 8 county region (Anson, Cabarrus, Cleveland, Gaston, Lincoln, Mecklenburg, Stanly, Union) in North Carolina.
 Together these students create an interdisciplinary team of health professionals devoted to the transformation of health care in North Carolina.
-We seek individuals committed to improving health and health care through community engagement and team-based care.
+We seek individuals who are committed to improving health and health care, devoted to community service, and interested in improving their own skills and in working with other professionals in team-based care.

 With an emphasis on underrepresented minorities, rural, and first-generation college students, the Charlotte AHEC Scholars Program aims to improve the diversity and distribution of all health professions and support health systems transformation across the state.
 Each class of Charlotte AHEC Scholars represents a variety of health professions and institutions across the Charlotte AHEC Region.